apache/jackrabbit-oak/oak-run/README.md

     * garbage         : Identifies blob garbage on a DocumentMK repository
     * help            : Print a list of available runmodes
     * history         : Trace the history of a node
-    * recovery        : Run a _lastRev recovery on a MongoMK repository
+    * recovery        : Run a _lastRev recovery on a DocumentMK repository
     * resetclusterid  : Resets the cluster id
     * restore         : Restore a backup of an Oak repository.
     * revisions       : Revision GC on a DocumentMK